China in a Time of Pandemics: Politics, Culture and Society

 Organizers: EURICS, IFRAE (UMR 8043 – Inalco, University of Paris, CNRS), Paris, and the University of Liege (Faculty of Social Sciences, Faculty of Philosophy and Letters and Institute of Social Sciences Research), Belgium.

-Scientific Coordination: Dr. Sébastien Colin (EURICS/IFRAE, Paris, France) and Prof. Éric Florence (University of Liege, Belgium).
+Scientific Coordination: Associate Prof. Sébastien Colin (EURICS/IFRAE, Paris, France) and Prof. Éric Florence (University of Liege, Belgium).

 The occurrence of the Covid-19 pandemic in Wuhan in January 2020 has been followed by a surge in critical comments addressed at the Chinese regime by observers of contemporary China.
 While in the initial stage of management of the pandemics by the Chinese authorities, much of the critique pointed at failures related to the nature and very functioning of the regime, it appears that in a second stage, the combination of highly constraining sanitary and social control measures, as well as social mobilization on the one hand, and a fine use of political communication on the other hand, have enabled the Party-state to take advantage of this crisis in terms of strengthening of its legitimacy at the domestic level.
 At the international level, this relative capacity of the regime to contain the pandemic was prolonged by a diplomatic campaign quickly labelled “mask diplomacy” by Western medias and by at times severe criticisms from Chinese diplomats aimed at the shortcomings of the management of the pandemics by some European governments.
 At the same time, one witnessed a multiplication of acts of sinophobia in several European Countries, in the USA, and in Australia.